Nic-T/Etch-a-Sketch/README.md

-Another assignment for the odin project, in which i must build simple elements only using JS DOM manipluation
+Another assignment for the odin project, in which i must change and create page elements with DOM